facebookincubator/dcrpm/README.md

 ### Old style

-    python setup.py sdist bdist_wheel
+    python setup.py sdist bdist_wheel --universal

 ### With the build module

-This has the advantage of performing the build in an isolated virtual environment
+This has the advantage of performing the build in an isolated virtual environment.
+However, it does not build a universal (py2/py3) wheel anymore.

-    python -m build --sdist --wheel
+    python -m build

 Then verify them: